enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-08-14 Adding source files

+While I worked on creating commits from cases, I had some ideas about what sources to include in the QDPX project.
+As a test of the process, I'll include the raw JSON for each commit as a separate text file. (...)
+I managed to do that, but because of the limitations on the import/export functionalities of QualCoder, I don't have a proper CAQDAS software to double check my results.

+I think the best move now would be to focus on creating the different source files and making sure they are readable.
+As soon as I get access to a CAQDAS tool, I'll go back to checking my import/export process and QDPX file.

+Hmmm, as soon as I started trying to add more variables to a case (to expose things like the commit's author), I found problems with the XML builder library I was using.
+So, I have decided to change for a better one. (...) great, found a better one and converted the code.
+The XML being exported is cleaner and the code is more readable.

 ## 2023-08-12 Commits as cases

 I managed to create and successfully export commits as cases in a QDPX file.
-The cases also have variables attached to them, and I have started detailing more what data should be in the QDPX project and how to organzie it.
+The cases also have variables attached to them, and I have started detailing more what data should be in the QDPX project and how to organize it.

 ## 2023-08-11 Work restart